 a) What is purchase order financing?

 Purchase order financing helps government vendors that resell and distribute products.
 It provides financing to cover the supplier cost of the order.
-This enables them to fulfill larger orders and grow the business.
+This funding enables vendors to fulfill larger orders and grow the business.

 The finance company pays your supplier directly, usually with a letter of credit.
 The letter of credit guarantees the supplier’s payment as long as they deliver the goods you purchased.
 The transaction concludes once the correctional facility pays the invoice.